bidmachine/Bidmachine-Unity-postbid-demo/README.md

 1.1 Download BidMachine Unity Plugin that includes the Android and iOS BidMachine SDK with major improvements.

-1.2 To import the BidMachine Unity plugin, double-click on the BidMachine-Unity-Plugin-1.0.4-05.11.2021.unitypackage , or go to Assets → Import Package → Custom Package .
+1.2 To import the BidMachine Unity plugin, double-click on the BidMachine-Unity-Plugin.unitypackage , or go to Assets → Import Package → Custom Package .
 Keep all the files in the Importing Package window selected, and click Import .

 1.3 Import Applovin MAX package https://dash.applovin.com/documentation/mediation/unity/getting-started/integration